“For behold, I create new heavens and a new earth.” Isaiah 65:17

 The Coming Kingdoms

-Those who accept Jesus as Messiah and believe in His sacrificial death and glorious resurrection will enjoy unspeakable blessings in the Millennial kingdom.
-Isaiah describes them in verses 17-25 as he closes chapter 65.
-It is the clearest indication in the Old Testament of what we can expect, though he apparently bounces back and forth between the Millennial and eternal kingdoms in his description.
-First, Isaiah describes what the eternal kingdom will be like.
+Isaiah describes the unspeakable blessings awaiting believers as he closes chapter 65.
+It is the clearest indication in the entire Old Testament of what believers can expect.
+Utililizing “prophetic foreshortening,” he bounces back and forth between the Millennial and eternal kingdoms, beginning with the eternal kingdom.

 “For behold, I create new heavens and a new earth.
 And the former shall not be remembered or come to mind.”
 Isaiah 65:17